- Go 100%

 Query behavior:

-• Recency and importance apply small boosts after term scoring.
+importanceapply small boosts after term scoring. - Result snippets use

 Rollups and context packs

 Rollups are deterministic markdown views rebuilt from active journal entries.
-Each rebuild removes stale generated daily and file-card markdown that no longer corresponds to current active entries.
+Each rebuild removes stale generated daily markdown and prunes legacy per-file rollup caches.

 Context packs combine durable facts, ranked search hits, and optional recent activity.
 Every memory-derived line cites an entry ID in [id] form.
 Token budgets use a conservative tokens * 4 character cap and truncate at line boundaries.
 CLI context and timeline use the same memory service as MCP tools.